Sew Shivnarine

-Sewdatt Shivnarine (born 13 May 1952) is a Guyanese former cricketer who played in eight Tests and one ODI from 1978 to 1979 for West Indies.
-He emigrated to the United States, represented their national cricket team.
+Sewdatt Shivnarine (born 13 May 1952) is a Guyanese former cricketer who played in eight Tests and one One Day International (ODI) from 1978 to 1979 for West Indies.
+A right-hand batsman and left-arm orthodox spin bowler, his opportunity at international cricket occurred when West Indies World Series Cricket players withdrew midway through the series with Australia in 1978.
+In Test cricket, he scored four half-centuries and took a solitary wicket.
+In domestic cricket, he represented Guyana and Berbice between 1970–71 and 1980–81.
+He later emigrated to the United States and represented their national cricket team.